dc4eu/educational-pilot/toolkits/README.md

 ## Contributing

 To contribute new use cases, workflows, or component descriptions, please follow the templates provided in each section and submit a pull request.

+# License and Notice

+Copyright © 2025 ATOS Spain S.A. (hereinafter referred to as "Atos" or "EVIDEN").
+All rights reserved.

+The content in this repository is copyrighted by ATOS Spain S.A. unless otherwise specified.
+The information can only be used by the beneficiaries of the EU funded DC4EU Project and only for the purposes of the integration activities of this project.
+Any other use is forbidden unless accepted in writing by ATOS.

+For complete license details, see [License Information](./docs/license.md).